 This is a new result as well, appeared in our recent ArXiv preprint [8].

-The next theorem, albeit not entirely new, is added in for good measure as its proof involves basically the same type of generic extensions.
+The next theorem, albeit not entirely new in part (i), is added in for good measure, because its proof involves basically the same type of generic extensions.

 Theorem 3.
 In ZF, let L be the constructible universe.
 Then: